 Stability was also surprisingly good on our short drive at the Namyang technical centre in Korea, with the Eon feeling agile and keen when turning into corners.
 With its alternator management system, light weight and efficient engine, Hyundai is claiming 21.1kpl – something that will go a long way in enhancing the appeal of this car.
 Now all it needs is the right price.

-This Review appeared in the Autocar India - November 2011 issue of Autocar Magazine
+This News article appeared in the Autocar India - October 2011 issue of Autocar Magazine

 Access member only content, take part in discussions with comments on blogs, news and reviews and receive all the latest news and reviews straight to your inbox.
 Join now for free.

 This process can take up to a minute to complete.

 A confirmation email has been sent to your email address - SUPPLIED EMAIL HERE.
 Please click on the link in the email to verify your email address.
 You need to verify your email before you can start posting.

 If you do not receive your confirmation email within the next few minutes, it may be because the email has been captured by a junk mail filter.
 Please ensure you add the domain @autocarindia.com to your white-listed senders.